FreshMate-Fruit-Ripeness-Detection/FreshMate-MachineLearning/README.md

 ## Dataset

-The dataset used in this project is obtained from [this source](https://storage.googleapis.com/dataset-dragon-frost/New_Asing_Classification.zip).
+This dataset was obtained by scraping images from some websites and can be accessed via the following [link](https://storage.googleapis.com/dataset-dragon-frost/New_Asing_Classification.zip).
 It contains 10 fruit images divided into 3 categories: Unripe, Ripe, and Rotten.

 - **Training Data**: `train_dataset_final` directory
 - **Validation Data**: `validation_dataset_final` directory

 ## Data Preprocessing

-The dataset used for the Fruit Classification model consists of images categorized as suitable or not suitable for consumption by people.
-It includes a variety of food items (20 Classes) commonly consumed by pregnant women.
+The dataset used for the fruit classification and prediction model consists of various types of fruits, with images categorized as unripe, ripe, or rotten.
+This dataset includes a wide range of fruits commonly consumed by people.

-Data augmentation techniques enhance the dataset's diversity and size.
-The ImageDataGenerator class from TensorFlow is used for rescaling, rotation, zooming, flipping, shifting, shearing, and adjusting the brightness of the images.
-This helps improve the model's ability to generalize and make accurate predictions.
+The data augmentation model enhances the diversity and size of the dataset.
+Using TensorFlow's data augmentation techniques, the images are flipped, rotated, translated, adjusted for contrast, and zoomed.
+These processes help improve the model's ability to generalize and make more accurate predictions.
 The preprocessing steps include:

 - Resizing images to 224x224 pixels.
-- Converting images to grayscale.
-- Normalizing pixel values.
 - Applying various augmentations such as random brightness, contrast, saturation, hue adjustments, flipping, rotation, and zooming.

 ## Model Architecture

 ![Alt text](Image/resnet_architecture.png)

-Sandler, M., Howard, A., Zhu, M., Zhmoginov, A., & Chen, L.-C. (2018).
-Resnet: Inverted Residuals and Linear Bottlenecks.
-In *Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition* (pp. 4510-4520).
+Agrawal, S.A., Rewaskar, V.D., Agrawal, R.A., Chaudari, S.S., Patil, Y. & Agrawal, N.S.
+(2023).
+Advancements in NSFW Content Detection: A Comprehensive Review of ResNet-50 Based Approaches.
+In *International Journal of Intelligent System And Applications In Engineering* (pp. 41-45).

 The model is built using the ResNet50 architecture with pre-trained weights from ImageNet.
 The architecture includes:

-- A base model from ResNet50 with the top layers removed.
+- The base model utilizes ResNet50 with its top layers removed.
-- Additional dense layers for feature extraction.
+- GlobalAveragePooling2D is applied to simplify the spatial dimensions of a tensor.
+- Dropout layer is included to minimize overfitting.
-- Batch normalization and dropout layers to reduce overfitting.
+- Dense layers are applied to extract features.
-- An output layer with a softmax activation function for classification.
+- The output layer employs a softmax activation function to perform classification.

 ![Arsitektur Model FreshMate](Image/model_architecture.png)